kthcloud/go-deploy/README.md

 ## 📧 Contact

-If you have any questions or feedback, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or feedback, open an Issue or join [Discord channel](https://discord.gg/MuHQd6QEtM).